NicoleZFortuna/Rpackages/README.md

 function that is exported.

-You can quickly generate skeleton documentation by placing your cursor somewhere within your function, and then clicking on ‘Code’, then ‘Insert roxygen skeleton’.
+You can quickly generate skeleton documentation by placing your cursor somewhere within your function, and then clicking on **Code-\>Insert roxygen skeleton**.
 You can then fill out this description to have meaningful information.

 **Tags that you can use to document your functions are listed bellow:**